bagaking/nogamenolife/README.md

 ```

 The `test` script currently validates layout bounds from
-`src/framework/layout.ts`, including rounding behavior and empty input handling.
+`src/framework/layout.ts` and active task column metadata from
-The `typecheck` script verifies the TypeScript project without emitting build
+`src/panels/activeTask/activeTaskColumns.ts`.
+The `typecheck` script verifies
+the TypeScript project without emitting build artifacts.
+The `verify` script is
-artifacts.
-The `verify` script is the default local and CI validation entry
+the default local and CI validation entry point.
+Use `smoke:package` when a
-point.
-Use `smoke:package` when a change needs a local Electron Forge packaging
-check in addition to default validation.
+change needs a local Electron Forge packaging check in addition to default
+validation.

 ## CI